andreafrost/Documentation/docs/getting-started.rst

 #.
 Run Docker Compose:

-    To run docker-DefectDojo and voew the logs in the terminal, use:
+    To run docker-DefectDojo and view the logs in the terminal, use:

     .. code-block:: shell-session